Cloudstrucc/Public/docs/Teams/latest/package/DECISION-TREE-VISUAL-GUIDE.md

 ║                                                                                ║
 ║  4.
 Save your document                                                         ║
 ║                                                                                ║
-║  ⚠️  You MUST select a label before saving!                                    ║ ║                                                                                ║
+║  ⚠️  You Protected B - Official Sensitive - NATO OR Unclassified a label before saving!                                    ║
+║                                                                                ║
 ║  💡 TIP: Label early!
 Apply the label when you                                 ║ ║     create the document, not just before sharing.                              ║